HassanSherwani/NLP-Natural-Language-Processing-/Custom_Named-Entity/readme.md

 - Confidence Score 1 : Confidence Score for Entities using default Spacy + beam search algorithm.
 - Confidence Score 2 : For Customized Entities using beam search algorithm.
-- Confidence Score 3 :
+- Confidence Score 3 : For Customized Entities with better labelling list and hence, improved results

 # Modules